universal-ctags/citre/docs/user-manual/compare-with-other-tools.md

   issue](https://github.com/universal-ctags/ctags/issues/2697) to know the progress of Universal Ctags on incremental updating).

-Citre has a GNU Global plugin for finding references.
+Citre also has a full-fledged GNU Global backend.
 See [How to Use `citre-global`](citre-global.md).

 ## Citre & Ctags vs. intelligent tools